openshift-cloud-functions/demos/knative-kubecon/README.md

 >             revision: v2
 ```

-This tells the Knative system to release from `helloworld-openshift-00001` to `helloworld-openshift-00002` (the number is strictly increasing) and for
+This tells the Knative system to release from `helloworld-openshift-00001` (the current revision) to `helloworld-openshift-00002` (the canary
-now we want a rollout ratio of 0 because our new version still needs to be built etc. Apply these changes via:
+revision, the number is strictly increasing) and for now we want a rollout ratio of 0 because our new version still needs to be built etc.
+Apply these changes via:

 ```bash
 oc apply -f serving/011-service-update.yaml